abacusmodeling/abacus-develop/docs/features.md

 ## Pseudopotentials

-Currently ABACUS uses norm-conserving pseudopotentials in the (old) format of UPF, which is the standard pseudopotential format for uantum ESPRESSO.
+Currently ABACUS uses norm-conserving pseudopotentials in the (old) format of UPF, which is the standard pseudopotential format for Quantum ESPRESSO.
 To run a calculation, the pseudopotential needs to be set in STRU file.
 For example:

 ```
 ATOMIC_SPECIES